KeychainMDIP/kc/doc/deployment_guide.md

 ### Understanding MDIP Logs and Launch Process

-When you first launch an MDIP node, there will be multiple stages of readiness including:
+When you first launch an MDIP node, there are multiple stages of readiness including:

-1. MDIP Docker Containers Preparation
+1. MDIP Docker containers preparation,
-1. MDIP Gatekeeper Synchronization with MDIP Network ( node operational here)
+1. MDIP Gatekeeper synchronization with the MDIP network (the node comes operational here),
-1. MDIP Keymaster Connects to Gatekeeper once ready ( server wallet connects to node)
+1. MDIP Keymaster connects to Gatekeeper once ready (server wallet connects to node),
-1. Blockchain node Synchronization with blockchain network
+1. Blockchain node synchronization with blockchain network,
-1. MDIP Mediator Discovery of MDIP Operations on blockchain registry (DIDs history validated here)
+1. MDIP Mediator discovery of MDIP oOperations on blockchain registry (DIDs history validated here).

 Below are log examples indicating your MDIP node's stage of readyness.

 #### Log samples: Docker Containers

-As we have seen, each MDIP component operates in its own Docker Container.
+As we have seen, each MDIP component operates in its own Docker container.
 The first logs seen when launching MDIP for the first time is the preparation of the Docker containers.

-In subsequent launches the dockerfiles will be rebuilt or reused depending on whether the source files have changed.
+In subsequent launches the dockerfiles will be rebuilt or reused depending on whether the source files have changed:

 ```log
 Oct 28 16:34:14 mdip-gatekeeper start-node[703548]: #0 building with "default" instance using docker driver